albar965/littlenavmap-manual/en/MAPDISPLAY.md

 A single click on an airport, navaid, airway line or airspace shows details in the `Information` dock window.

-A single click on an user aircraft, AI aircraft or multiplayer aircraft shows details in the `Simulator Aircraft` dock window.
+A single click on a user aircraft, AI aircraft or multiplayer aircraft shows details in the `Simulator Aircraft` dock window.

 A double click zooms in showing either the airport diagram or the navaid closely and also shows details in the `Information` dock window.
 The same applies for all AI or multiplayer aircraft or ships.

 The double and single click functionality does not work for flight plan waypoints or airports if the flight plan edit mode is enabled.
-The edit mode can be disabled using the toolbar or `Main Menu` -> `Flight Plan` -> `Edit Flight Plan on Map`.
+The edit mode can be disabled using the toolbar or `Main Menu` -&gt; `Flight Plan` -&gt; `Edit Flight Plan on Map`.

 The mouse click sensitivity can be adjusted in the `Options` dialog on the `Map Display` tab.